 The SQL Server system databases are system-created and maintained meta-databases; that is, they contain data about other databases (in this case, your user-created databases).
 The system databases are important because they hold important system and database meta-information, without which your SQL Server will not work properly or even start.

-There are 5 main system databases: master, model, msdb, tempdb and Resource.
-Your configuration may also have an additional one called Configuring Distribution if you have set up database replication and the server is configured as a replication distributor.
+There are five main system databases: master, model, msdb, tempdb, and Resource.
+Your configuration may also have an additional one called Configuring Distribution if you have set up database replication, and the server is configured as a replication distributor.

 An easier way to do this